abpframework/abp/docs/en/Blog-Posts/2020-06-05 v2_9_Release/Post.md

 ![virtual-file-explorer-2](virtual-file-explorer-2.png)

-### RTL Support for the Angular UI

-We had a contribution in the previous release to support RTL languages and the Arabic localization for the MVC module.
-Now, the Angular UI also supports RTL and Arabic localization:

-TODO: Image

 ### Sample Application: SignalR with Tiered Architecture

 Implementing SignalR in a distributed/tiered architecture can be challenging.
 We've created a sample application that demonstrate how to easily implement it using the [SignalR integration](https://docs.abp.io/en/abp/latest/SignalR-Integration) and the [distributed event bus](https://docs.abp.io/en/abp/latest/Distributed-Event-Bus) system.